macklinu/site/src/content/posts/using-zod-with-remix.md

 }
 ```

-I do something similar in my `action()` functions, but I'm usually interested in the `FormData` that gets submitted in a form submission or other action on the client.
+I do something similar in my `action()` functions, but I'm usually interested in the `FormData` that gets submitted in a form submission or other action from the client.

 ```ts
 const CreateProjectSchema = z.object({